 Interest rate risk.
-Interest rate risk is the risk that the value of securities held by a Closed-End Fund in the Diversified Income Wave Trust or National Municipal Trust will decline in value because of a rise in interest rates.
+Interest rate risk is the risk that the value of securities held by a Closed-End Fund in your trust will decline in value because of a rise in interest rates.
 Generally, securities that pay fixed rates of return will increase in value when interest rates decline and decrease in value when interest rates rise.
 Typically, securities that pay fixed rates of return with longer periods before maturity are more sensitive to interest rate changes.
-The trusts may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives.
+The trusts may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives.

 Credit and dividend payment risk.
-Credit risk is the risk that an issuer of a security or a Closed-End Fund held by the Diversified Income Wave Trust or National Municipal Trust is unable or unwilling to make dividend interest and/or principal payments.
+Credit risk is the risk that an issuer of a security or a Closed-End Fund is unable or unwilling to make dividend interest and/or principal payments.
 High-yield or "junk" securities that are rated below investment-grade are generally more susceptible to credit risk than investment-grade securities.

 Call risk.
-Call risk is the risk that securities held by a Closed-End Fund in the Diversified Income Wave Trust or National Municipal Trust can be prepaid or "called" by the issuer before their stated maturity.
+Call risk is the risk that securities held by a Closed-End Fund in your trust can be prepaid or "called" by the issuer before their stated maturity.
 If securities are called, your income will decline and you may not be able to reinvest the money you receive at as high a yield.
 Also, an early call at par of a security trading at a premium will reduce your return.
 Securities held by a Closed-End Fund in your trust are more likely to be called when interest rates decline.
 This would result in early returns of principal to the Closed-End Funds in your trust.
 The securities may also be subject to special or extraordinary call provisions and "mandatory put" features that may cause the securities to be removed from a fund prior to maturity or stated call dates.
 High-yield or "junk" securities that are rated below investment-grade are generally more susceptible to this risk than investment-grade securities.